-All Air and Space Force officers are assumed to be leaders; fewer of them serve in formal leadership and mentor roles.
+All Air Force officers are assumed to be leaders; fewer of them serve in leadership and mentor roles.
 Fewer still get the opportunity to truly lead, in the fullest sense of the word.
-As a Flight Commander at SOS, you will be immersed in the art and science of leadership every day.
-You will be solely responsible for 14 Captains for five weeks at a time as a supervisor, a role model, an instructor, and a coach.
-You will not be able to guarantee that your students succeed, but you will be there with them to maximize their growth at every step along the way.
-You will almost definitely learn from them as much as they learn from you about leadership, officership, and the profession of arms.
-It is an intensely human, and intensely rewarding.
+As a flight commander at SOS, you will be immersed in the art and science of leadership everyday.
+You will be solely responsible for 14 captains and the equivalents for five weeks at a time as a supervisor, a role model, an instructor, and a coach.
+You will not be able to guarantee that your students succeed, but you will be there to maximize their growth every step along the way.
+You will most definitely learn from them as they learn from you about leadership, officership, and the profession of arms.
+It is intensely human and intensely rewarding.

-• Growth – Be A Lead Learner!
-You will have opportunities to enroll in Ivy League course, both resident and distance learning (such as: Lego serious play workshop, Vanderbilt University leadership coaching, Columbia University branding workshop, Lipscomb leadership coaching, Duarte public speaking).
+Growth - Be a Lead Learner!
+You will have opportunities to enroll in Ivy League courses, both resident and distance learning (such as: Lego serious play workshop, Vanderbilt University Leadership coaching, Columbia University branding workshop, Libscomb leadership coaching, and Duarte public speaking).
 You will connect with a wide range of leaders, experts, and academics, both AF and civilian.

-• Experientials – Be Active!
+Experientials - Be Active!
 SOS is a leadership laboratory.
-Yes, we teach academics but the very core of what we do is facilitating learning by doing.
-During normal time, not Virtual In-Residence Remote (VIR-R) teaching, you will be spending about a third of each class facilitating experiential activities.
-If you have already attended SOS, think FLEX, Project X, and Commandant’s Challenge.
+Yes, we teach academics, but the very core of what we do is facilitating learning by doing.
+During normal time (not VIR-R), you will be spending about a third of each class facilitating experiential activities.
+If you have already attended SOS, think FLEX, Project X, and Commandant's Challenge.

-• Leadership Opportunities - Be Influential!
+Leadership Opportunities - Be Influential!
 Not only will you be a leader in your classroom, but you will also have opportunities to lead others in the squadron.
-You may become a Squadron or school Director of Operations, Director of Staff, a curriculum chair, or a vice dean.
+You may become a Squadron or school Director of Operations, Director of Staff, Department Chair, or a Vice Dean.
 You will have other opportunities to lead projects.
-You will likely work with other schools, hear General Officers speak and question them, and possibly attend conferences to represent SOS.
+You will likely work with other schools, hear General Officers speak and question them, and represent SOS at conferences.

-• High Speed, Low Drag - Be Agile!
-SOS is NEVER the same two classes in a row.
-We pride ourselves on staying relevant and not changing for change's sake.
-We are a short course with a large faculty teaching the same curriculum, therefore we have a great opportunity to iterate from one class to the next and crowd source the writing and rewriting of lessons.
-That means that you will be given the opportunity and the responsibility of shaping the nature of the course while you teach.
+Hi speed, low drag - Be Agile!
+SOS is never the exact same class twice in a row.
+We pride ourselves on being relavant but not changing for change's sake.
+We are a short course with a large faculty teaching the same curriculum, therefore we have the opportunity to iterate from one class to the next and crowd source the writing and rewriting of lessons.
+That means you will be given the opportunity and responsibility of shaping the nature of the course while you teach.

-• Family Life - Be Present!
+Family Life - Be Present!
 Great family assignment.
 Much of the time you will have predictable hours and time off.
 You will not be deployed.
-There may be an occasion to work longer hours if the mission requires.
+There may be an occasion to work longer hours should the mission require it.
 It is also possible to have a joint spouse assignment.

 If this kind of career experience is what you are looking for, there are two methods to becoming a faculty member at Squadron Officer School.
 The first is the Officer Instructor & Recruiting Special Duty (OI&RSD) process.
 Instructor duty is a two-year assignment which is competitively selected each year via a board.
 The second method is the AU Fellows program.
 Under this process members are competitively selected to attend ACSC for a year, then serve as Air University faculty for a year.
 Air and Space Force commanders may also connect with SOS Squadron Commanders or with former SOS faculty who are now commanders.
 If you have questions about your personnel who are considering becoming a faculty member at SOS, email us at: SOSemail@example.com.